 Phoenix Real Estate Trends to Watch for 2026

-- Investor Activity: Institutional investors have cooled, allowing local homeowners and first-time buyers to re-enter the market.
+- Investor Activity: Institutional investors have cooled.

 For sellers, this means a balanced market, and slower than 2021’s frenzy but far from a downturn.

-Tips for Phoenix Homeowners Planning to Sell in 2025–2026
+Tips for Phoenix Homeowners Planning to Sell in 2026

 If you’re thinking about selling within the next year, a few simple strategies can help you get the best results: